 Break this down even further by asking yourself, “Why is my ideal user searching for this?
 What kind of solution do they need or want?”

 Not only will this help you personalize your site, but it’ll also give you better guidance when doing keyword research and content planning.
+You can use SEMRush’s keyword intent tool to help you with this process.

 Step 2: Explore Your Ideal Buyer’s Demographics